9 players who peaked in their later years: Modric, Pirlo, Zlatan, Bierhoff…

 The following season, however, aged 29, he suddenly found a level literally nobody realised he had, scoring 24 goals as the Foxes incredibly won the Premier League.

-He also forced his way into the England side and scored another 85 goals over the next five seasons to date, proving wrong anyone who ever said a diet of Red Bull, coffee, port and nicotine was not conducive to a career after 30 in football.
+He also forced his way into the England side and continued scoring buckets of goals, proving wrong anyone who ever said a diet of Red Bull, coffee, port and nicotine was not conducive to a career after 30 in football.
 Sunday League players rejoice.

 Bierhoff scored an impressive 37 goals in 70 games for Germany, but he failed to make an impression in the Bundesliga early in his career and did not make his debut for the national side until he was 28.